pokrakam/abapDevSysInit/README.md

 ABAP Developer Edition or Trial system.

 Preconfigured setups that can be automated:
-- Setting up RFC Destination with GitHub Personal Access Token
+- Set up RFC Destination with GitHub Personal Access Token
-- Installing GitHub SSL certificate (thanks to @sandraros and @mbtools)
+- Install GitHub SSL certificate (thanks to @sandraros and @mbtools)
-- Pulling a list of repos (requires abapGit full version)
+- Pull a list of repos (requires abapGit full version)
+- Install abapGit standalone edition

 Next:
-- Installing abapGit standalone edition
+- Create abapGit User Exit to log into GitHub with token

 Todo:
 - Bootstrap abapGit full version
-- Create abapGit User Exit to log into GitHub with token
-- ...more to come
+- ...more to come (ideas welcome)

 # Usage